-All presented sequences contain a longitudinal block and can be used for the RIDME experiment to detect the electronelectron dipolar interaction.
-We see a potential for developing and designing the pulse sequences with longitudinal blocks in the hyperfine spectral diffusion phenomenon context.
+All presented sequences contain a longitudinal block and can be used for the RIDME experiment to detect the electron-electron dipolar interaction.
+We see potential with respect to developing and designing the pulse sequences with longitudinal blocks in the hyperfine spectral diffusion phenomenon context.
 As proposed above, the optimization approach can deal with changing the preparation and detection part.
-Besides, in principle, the use of multiple mixing blocks can be also investigated.
-Therefore, we propose HYperfine Spectral Diffusion Echo MOdulatioN (HYSDEMON) as an alternative name for this series of experiments that emphasizes the mechanism dominating the signal generation.
+Moreover, in principle, the use of multiple mixing blocks can be also investigated.
+Therefore, we propose HYperfine Spectral Diffusion Echo MOdulatioN (HYSDE-MON) as an alternative name for this series of experiments that emphasizes the mechanism dominating the signal generation.